Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/add-content-using-documentbuilder/move-to-section/_index.md

 url: /words/net/add-content-using-documentbuilder/move-to-section/
 ---

-# Sample source code for moving to a section using Aspose.Words for .NET

 In this example, we will walk you through how to use the Move To Section feature of Aspose.Words for .NET step by step using the provided C# source code.
 This feature allows you to navigate and manipulate different sections inside a Word document.
 Follow the steps below to integrate this functionality into your application.

 ## Step 1: Create a new document and add a section